p-ortega/mf6rtm/README.md

 Testing and piloting MF6RTM

 ## Software requirements
 All dependencies and executables are included in this repo.
-To install the environment to run this test just type in conda
+To run this test I recommend creating the environment by typing in conda

 ```commandline
 conda env create -f env.yml